ppuentex/ColoradoR_RemoteSensing/README.md

-# Quantifying storage losses in the Colorado River Megadrought: Lake Powell and Lake Mead
+# Evaluating the Use of Remote Sensing for Reservoir Quantification in the Western US